vasusen-code/VIDEOconvertor/README.md

 # main branch:
 For personal use without database of any kind of control over the bot.

 Variables required are:
 * `API_ID`
 * `API_HASH`
 * `BOT_TOKEN`

 # Channel branch
-To use it for your channel
+To use it for your channel,Has forcesub, Database, LOG channel and ACCESS channel(To spy users).
-Has forcesub
-Database
-LOG channel
-ACCESS channel(To spy users)

 Variables required are:
 * `API_ID`
 * `API_HASH`